-The interim committee of management's term of office expires after the first annual general meeting (AGM) is held.

-The AGM must be held within six months after the Māori incorporation's financial year ends.
+The interim committee of management's term of office expires after the first annual general meeting is held.
+That meeting is to be held within six months after the Māori incorporation's financial year ends.

-At the first AGM, shareholders must elect a new committee of management.
+At the first annual general meeting, the shareholders must elect a new committee of management.
 Members of the interim committee may stand for election to the new committee of management.